Sefrion/github-issues-board/README.md

-This is app displays github issues of chosen repository as kanban board
+This is app that displays github issues of chosen repository as kanban board